xakur/soppusite/_posts/2022-08-09-do-you-believe-in-friends-forever.md

 categories: PHP
 ---

 I have stopped believing in “friends forever” since I was 9.
-Not sure which sounds more absurd – the conceptof “friends forever”?
+Not sure which sounds more absurd – the concept of “friends forever”?
 Or not buying this concept anymore at 9 years old.
 Most kids around this age areprobably still unclear of the concept that people come and go eventually.

-When we were young and clueless about the harsh realities of the world, we had probably subconsciouslythought that things would stay as they are; the people we like will always stay as long as we maintain a goodrelationship.
+When we were young and clueless about the harsh realities of the world, we had probably subconsciously thought that things would stay as they are; the people we like will always stay as long as we maintain a goodrelationship.
 However, there are bound to be external factors that will challenge the relationships.

 ## Story